sudheermuthyala/terraform-/08-terraform-provisioners/103-implement-the-connection-block-for-file-provisioners-and-review/README.md

 - In Boath places terraform to connect to respective mechine and execute the commands in remote
 - we can have connection block inside resource block for all provisioners [or] we can have a connection block inside a provisioner block for that respetive provisioner
 **Selfe Object**
-- **Important Techinical Note:** Resource reference are restricted hear because reference create dependencies
+- **Important Techinical Note:** Resource reference are restricted hear because reference create dependencies.